-Prerequisites:
+Prerequisites: To be eligible for placement into Honors English II, students must meet the following requirements:

-To be eligible for placement into Honors English II, students must meet the following requirements:
+1. The final grade must average an 88 or higher in Honors English I or must average a 93 or higher in English 1.
+This average includes all four quarters as well the semester exams and final grades for both semesters.

-- 1. The final grade must average an 88 or higher in Honors English 1 or must average a 93 or higher in English 1.
-This average includes all four quarters as well the semester exams and final grades for both semesters. - 2.
-The student's current English teacher will determine the quality of the student's participation in her current English class.
+2. The student's current English teacher will determine the quality of the student's participation in her current English class.
 Students scoring an A or B on the English department participation rubric will be eligible for Honors English II.
 Students scoring below a B will not be eligible for Honors, regardless of overall course grade.

-Course: English III (11)
+Course: English III (11) 1 Credit

 Students study movements within American Literature.
 Students explore the literary movements that molded and transformed the American literary landscape.
 Each movement is examined in historical perspective and a wide variety of examples are examined.
 The course focuses on the novels, plays, and poetry that have shaped the American literary canon.
 Students write in a variety of styles to improve their composition and research skills progressively throughout the course.
+In addition, students will write an end of term research essay in collaboration with Theology III.